Jabberie/Jamba-Extras/README.md

-Adds a broker button for Bazooka
+Adds a broker button for Broker Bars.
 Simple click to open the main Jamba addon.

-Adds lowered warning noises
+Adds lowered warning noises. (-10, -20, -30db)
 Can and will be adding more warning sounds for use.

-J-Warning-10db

-J-Warning-20db

-J-Warning-30db
+J-Warning
+J-Sonar
+J-Wilhelm
+J-Fatality

 Leave a comment if you would like to see specific ones